kubernetes-sigs/gateway-api/geps/gep-713/index.md

 * Provide a consistent specification that will ensure familiarity between both included and implementation-specific policies so they can both be interpreted the same way.

+## Deferred Goals and Discussions

+* Should Policy objects be able to target more than one object?
+At the time of writing, the answer to this is _no_, in the interests of managing complexity in one change.
+But this rule can and should be discussed and reexamined in light of community feedback that users _really_ want this.
+Any discussion will need to consider the complexity tradeoffs here.

 ## Out of scope